Urigo/tortilla/README.md

     Step 1.3: Install the necessary packages for webpack's build Step 1.2: Add webpack build to gulp tasks
     Step 1.1: Create a basic webpack config
-    Create initial project # root
+    Create a new tortilla project # root

 As you can see, each commit should present a single step in the tutorial, it means that its message should have the following template:

     Step (step index): (step description)

 Some of the commits represent a [sub-step](#sub-step) (e.g. step 1.1, 1.2 etc) and some of the represent a [super-step](#super-step) (e.g. step 1, 2 etc), together they form a whole step.
-Note that the only exception is the initial commit whos message can be whatever you'd like, the rest of the commits **must** follow these rules, otherwise you will encounter some unexpected behaviors.
+Note that the only exception is the initial commit whose message can be whatever you'd like, the rest of the commits **must** follow these rules, otherwise you will encounter some unexpected behaviors.

 #### Sub Step

-A sub-step is a small portion of the whole step, each sub-step should usually represent a small change which should be followed by an explenation in the tutorial.
-Sub-steps should be sorted by their chronological order, sub-steps which assemble the same step should have the same super index, and an consecutive sub index seperated by a period (e.g. 1.1, 1.2 etc).
+A sub-step is a small portion of the whole step, each sub-step should usually represent a small change which should be followed by an explanation in the tutorial.
+Sub-steps should be sorted by their chronological order, sub-steps which assemble the same step should have the same super index, and an consecutive sub index separated by a period (e.g. 1.1, 1.2 etc).

 #### Super Step

 A super-step should **always** come at the end of each step, it should contain a single index and it should be tagged by its step name (e.g. super-step 1 should be tagged "step1", super-step 2 should be tagged "step2" etc).
 The super-step should add an instruction file on how to create the current step.
-The instruction file is a somple markdown file which should be located under the `steps` directory and its name should be `step(index).md`.
+The instruction file is a simple markdown file which should be located under the `steps` directory and its name should be `step(index).md`.

+### How Do I Start

+simply type the following command:

+$ node . "remote name" "remote url" --message="commit message"

+This command will initialize a new tutorial project.
+It will simply squash all commits into a single one, cleanup some unnecessary files and prepare a basic skeleton.
+It is recommended to use it right after cloning Tortilla or after making some initial changes which should be a part of our root.
+The provided remote (Defaults to the current remote) will be set with the provided url (Defaults to the current url) as the current branch's remote.
+The provided message will be used as the squashed commit's message (Will open an editor if no message is provided).
+Once you use this command a prompt will show up asking you if you would like to continue.
+If you would like to skip it simply provide the `--sure` option.
+Note that this script can run only once, afterwards it will self-destroy itself.

 ### Git Helpers

 You've probably noticed that the rules for a valid tutorial project are very strict.
 This is where the git-helpers kicks in.
 Instead of having a rough time managing the steps list, here are some kick-ass helpers which will make your life way easier:

-#### Initialize Tutorial

-$ npm run init-tutorial -- "remote name" "remote url" --message="commit message"

-Initialize a new tutorial project.
-This command will squash all commits into a single one, will tag it as 'root' and cleanup some unnecessary files.
-It is recommended to use it right after clonning Tortilla or after making some initial changes which should be a part of our root.
-The provided remote (Defaults to the current remote) will be set with the provided url (Defaults to the current url) as the current branche's remote.
-The provided message will be used as the squashed commit's message (Will open an editor if no message is provided).
-Once you use this command a prompt will show up asking you if you would like to continue.
-If you would like to skip it simply provide the `--sure` option.
-Note that this script can run only once, afterwards it will self-destroy itself.

 #### Push Step